Relaxation timescales and electron-phonon coupling in optically-pumped YBa$_2$Cu$_3$O$_{6+x}$ revealed by time-resolved Raman scattering

-The color map in Fig. \ref{schematics}a showcases the dramatic increase of the AS intensity as well as a peak shift to larger energy observed right after photoexcitation.
-This result implies a significant increase of the phonon temperature right after the arrival of the pump pulse (Eqs.
-1,2).

-The apical oxygen phonon around 500 cm$^{-1}$ (inset to Fig. \ref{schematics}b) and a weaker plane oxygen mode at 440 cm$^{-1}$, which may include substantial apical oxygen character \cite{PhysRevB.65.064501,MISOCHKO1990387}, dominate the Raman spectrum in the zz geometry where both incident and scattered photons are polarized perpendicular to the copper-oxygen planes (Fig. \ref{raw}) \cite{limonov_raman_1998,altendorf_electron-phonon_1991,PhysRevB.46.11725}.
-When fitting the time-resolved data where the peaks are not resolved (Fig. \ref{raw} main panel), the intensity of the 440 cm$^{-1}$ peak was fixed at 20\% of the 500 cm$^{-1}$ peak, consistent with Raman intensities obtained with a high energy resolution 360 nm laser whose wavelength is close to 395 nm of the probe pulsed laser.
-The linewidths of the two peaks are similar (Fig. \ref{raw} inset), so we assumed similar electron-phonon coupling and kept the intensity ratio the same at all delay times.
+The apical oxygen phonon around 500 cm$^{-1}$ and a weaker plane oxygen mode at 440 cm$^{-1}$ (Fig. \ref{raw}a inset), which may include substantial apical oxygen character \cite{PhysRevB.65.064501,MISOCHKO1990387}, dominate the Raman spectrum in the zz geometry where both incident and scattered photons are polarized perpendicular to the copper-oxygen planes (Fig. \ref{raw}a) \cite{limonov_raman_1998,altendorf_electron-phonon_1991,PhysRevB.46.11725}.
+The intrinsic lineshape of the phonon peaks is known to be best describes by characteristic Fano profiles (See inset in Fig. \ref{raw}a and \cite{limonov_raman_1998,altendorf_electron-phonon_1991,PhysRevB.46.11725}), however, due to a very broad energy resolution of the experiment, they were fit with Gaussians as shown in the main panel of Fig. \ref{raw}a.
+When fitting the time-resolved data where the peaks are not resolved (Fig. \ref{raw}a, main panel), the intensity of the 440 cm$^{-1}$ peak was fixed at 20\% of the 500 cm$^{-1}$ peak, consistent with Raman intensities obtained with a high energy resolution 360 nm laser whose wavelength is close to 395 nm of the probe pulsed laser.
+The linewidths of the two peaks are similar (Fig. \ref{raw}a inset), so we assumed similar electron-phonon coupling and kept the intensity ratio the same at all delay times.
 Assuming weak electron-phonon coupling for the 440 cm$^{-1}$ peak did not significantly change the fit results.

+Fig. \ref{raw}b shows the time-dependence of the phonon temperature for an optimally-doped and underdoped samples obtained under the pumping conditions used to generate transient superconductivity with the near IR pump in an earlier study \cite{Liu_2020}.
+The two samples behave similarly with smaller maximum temperature achieved by the underdoped sample.
+Note that in both cases the phonon temperature remains above 300K up to long delay times although the temperature in the cryostat was 100K.